bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/CatalogMaintenance.rst

    }
    ...

 After this, run the Bareos database preparation scripts.
 For Bareos <= 13.2.2, the database password must be specified as environment variable \variable{db_password}.
-From :index:`Version >= 13.2.3 <pair: bareos-13.2.3; MySQL password from configuration file>` the database password is read from the configuration, if no environment variable is given.
+From :sinceVersion:`13.2.3: MySQL password from configuration file` the database password is read from the configuration, if no environment variable is given.

 .. code-block:: sh
    :caption: Setup Bareos catalog database